JA JobSpark 2021: Redefining Hands On

 Thank you to you all for your patience and continued support as we navigate a new virtual world during COVID-19.
 We know there is no substitute for hands-on activities and in-person conversations with our industry experts.
-However, we are excited to redefine and enhance JA JobSpark as an online experience that will be educational, engaging and fun for our students.
+However, we are excited to continue to redefine and enhance JA JobSpark as an online experience for 2021 that will be educational, engaging and fun for our students.

 JA JobSpark 2020 General Volunteer Information